 Hi.
 My name is Lee Hayward.
 I'm a qualified IT professional with over 25 years of industry experience.

-You can hire me for any of the following services: Managed server hosting (Virtual Private Servers for Websites, Data Storage and Game Servers), WordPress and other content management platforms (Joomla, OpenCart, MediaWiki etc) installation and configuration, remote desktop support and training.
+You can hire me for any of the following services: Managed server hosting (Virtual Private Servers for Websites, Data Storage and Game Servers), WordPress and other content management platforms installation and configuration (Joomla, OpenCart, MediaWiki etc), remote desktop support and training.

 I offer special rates for: Individuals, groups and organisations that work towards a fairer society. i.e., not-for-profits, charities, freelance journalists, developers, artists and activists involved in: Human Rights, Environment Protection, Freedom of Speech, Equal Opportunities, Alternative Media, The Arts, Free Software and Open Hardware.

 "Lee did an excellent job with setting up my Tor website.
 He even showed me how to create a Bitcoin address and made sure I knew how to back everything up afterwards."

 "Such professionalism and expertise from The cloud.
 Been with them for over 10 years, Lee has launched our website, redesigned it and taken complete care of the technical side from day one.
 This has allowed us to just focus on our side of blogging.
 Complete confidence in all that Lee does and can't recommend him enough. "

 "Lee has been a huge support in both ensuring technical robustness as well as giving general advise.
 His service commitment is great.
 Positively exceeding his agreed service level agreements and providing additional support as needed.
 I can highly recommend Lee for the outstanding work he does."